leskhq/LESK-Module_ActiveDirectoryInspector/README.md

 $ ./artisan module:optimize
 ```

+# Dependencies
+None.

+#Prerequisites
+None.

+# Installing and activating
-Once a new module is detected by the framework, a site administrator can go to the "Modules administration" page and first
+Once a new module is detected by the framework, a site administrator can go to the "Modules administration" page
- initialize the module, then enable it for all authorized users to have access.
+and first initialize the module, then enable it for all authorized users to have access.